laminas/.github/.github/PULL_REQUEST_TEMPLATE.md

   - How do you reproduce it?
   - What did you expect to happen?
   - What actually happened?
-  - TARGET THE master BRANCH
+  - TARGET THE default X.Y.z branch or the oldest support X.Y.z

 - Are you adding documentation?
-  - TARGET THE master BRANCH
+  - TARGET THE default X.Y.z branch or the oldest support X.Y.z

 - Are you providing a QA improvement (additional tests, CS fixes, etc.) that does not change behavior?
   - Explain why the changes are necessary
-  - TARGET THE master BRANCH
+  - TARGET THE default X.Y.z branch or the oldest support X.Y.z

 - Are you fixing a BC Break?
   - How do you reproduce it?
   - What was the previous behavior?
   - What is the current behavior?
-  - TARGET THE master BRANCH
+  - TARGET THE default X.Y.z branch or the oldest support X.Y.z

 - Are you adding something the library currently does not support?
   - Why should it be added?